aggggha/krea-zola-theme/content/blog/welcome-to-krea.md

 ```

 ## Tags
 You can also add tags via the front matter `[taxonomies]` followed by `tags` in an array format.
-Tags can contain more than one tag.
+Tags can contains more than one tag.
 For example:

 ```js
 [taxonomies]